 Although I never met Henry Ford, I am benefitting from his product every day.
-I never met Dr. Glady West who pioneered the GPS system, that I use almost every day.
+I never met Dr. Gladys West who pioneered the GPS system that I use almost every day.
 And although I never met Dr. Frederic Mohs, I am grateful to him every day for his surgical technique, the MOHS surgery.

-degree burns, red, aching, peeling, some pain and then maybe some darker skin.
-Skin is beautiful no matter what color, so why didn’t we then, and people now just leave it alone?
+degree burns, and turned red, ached, peeled.
+We had some pain and then maybe some darker skin.
+Skin is beautiful no matter what color, but why didn’t we believe that then?

-Fifty years ago, when the DNA in my skin was damaged altering its composition, it was also cumulative adding to the initial damage every time I was out in the sun.
-Finally, years later the squamous and basal cell carcinoma began to emerge, and for some people, melanoma will subsequently develop.
+Fifty years ago, when the DNA in my skin was damaged, altering its composition, it was also cumulative adding to the initial damage every time I was out in the sun.
+Finally, years later the squamous and basal cell carcinoma began to emerge.
+For some people, melanoma will subsequently develop.

-Early on, several small areas, over a period of several years were non-surgically removed using liquid nitrogen (cryosurgery) and light-based treatments, until it was determined that the MOHS procedure, pioneered by Dr. Frederic Mohs, was the best method to eliminate the cancerous cells showing up on my face.
+Early on, over a period of several years, several small areas on my body were non-surgically removed using liquid nitrogen (cryosurgery) and light-based treatments, until it was determined that the MOHS procedure, pioneered by Dr. Frederic Mohs, was the best method to eliminate the cancerous cells showing up on my face.

 Five years later, in 2012, he completed another MOHS procedure in a different area, again with minimal scarring and removing those cancerous cells.
 Dr. Mellette has now retired but along his medical trail he trained many others in the MOHS technique.

 In December 2019, Dr. Mariah Brown, Director Dermatologic and Mohs Surgery, Dr. Tamar Hajar, at the University of Colorado School of Medicine, Department of Dermatology at the Anschutz Medical Campus in Aurora, Colorado, and their professional and personable team assisting, before and after surgery, removed cancerous cells from my nose.